Good Day Clients & Partners,

 ARGENTINA – Buenos Aires

-- Berthing delays of 5 days.
+- Berthing delays of 1 day.
+Terminals are working normally.

 - SACO LCL services move over Hamburg.